hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added support to turn off hCaptcha on a specific Jetpack form.
 * Added support to turn off hCaptcha on a specific Kadence form.
 * Added support to turn off hCaptcha on a specific Mailchimp form.
+* Added support to turn off hCaptcha on a specific MemberPress form.
 * Fixed messages dynamic styling on Integrations page.

 = 2.9.0 =